Northern Mississippi River

 After months of planning, Banks made his first attempt to fulfill President Lincoln’s goal of “opening the Mississippi River.”
 As part of a coordinated operation, Banks marched a force of nearly 10,000 soldiers upriver to launch a diversionary land attack against Port Hudson.
 Meanwhile, Farragut tried to navigate his Gulf Squadron of seven boats past the distracted Confederate batteries overlooking the river while attempting to reach the mouth of the Red River.

-On March 14, 1863, Farragut attempted to pass the Rebel stronghold, but inexplicably, Banks troops failed to attack.
-Instead, Rebel gunners were free to concentrate their efforts against Farragut’s naval squadron.
-In the maelstrom that followed, Rebel artillerists sank one ship and damaged four others so badly that they had to retreat downstream.
+On March 14, 1863, Farragut attempted to pass the Confederate stronghold, but inexplicably, Banks troops failed to attack.
+Instead, Confederate gunners were free to concentrate their efforts against Farragut’s naval squadron.
+In the maelstrom that followed, Confederate artillerists sank one ship and damaged four others so badly that they had to retreat downstream.
 Only Farragut’s flagship, the Hartford, and its escort passed upriver to harass Confederate operations between Port Hudson and Vicksburg.
-Meanwhile, Banks moved back downriver and requested reinforcements, convinced that the Rebel garrison at Port Hudson outnumbered forces his army of 30,000 to 40,000 soldiers.
+Meanwhile, Banks moved back downriver and requested reinforcements, convinced that the Confederate garrison at Port Hudson outnumbered forces his army of 30,000 to 40,000 soldiers.

 May 27 Assault